oicr-gsi/shesmu/docs/tutorial.md

 ### Signature and Signable Variables
 Since Shesmu is designed to create repeatable actions, it's useful to know what data was read to create this data.
-If an input format has a unique ID for every record, the some values may be immutable for that ID, but other values may be (externally) changed.
+If an input format has a unique ID for every record, then some values may be immutable for that ID, but other values may be (externally) changed.
 For instance, suppose there is a record of what was placed on a sequencer.
 A user may have incorrectly entered what kit was used to prepare this sample; if so, changing it might need to trigger a new action in